 Almost without exception, these experienced and very capable people focus on the day to day, the here and now, rather than the future.

-Most senior managers have been promoted for their ability to over perform in the tasks they now lead.
+We all know that most senior managers have been promoted for their ability to overperform in the tasks they now lead.
 It is widely accepted that the ability to be a great leader is not dependent on that, but have we stopped to consider that it could even be a drawback!

 Perhaps it is simply the old mindset of getting the job done rather than making a difference.